rackerlabs/rackspace-how-to/content/cloud-servers/rackspace-cloud-essentials-centos-configuring-a-user-in-vsftpd.md

     #Subsystem sftp /usr/lib/openssh/sftp-server
     Subsystem sftp internal-sftp

-Add the following to the bottom of the `sshd_config` file:-
+Add the following to the bottom of the `sshd_config` file:

     Match group sftp
         X11Forwarding no